SalesforceCommerceCloud/sfcc-sample-apps/README.md

 `yarn build`

 7. Start the sample application:
+`yarn start:dev` (development mode) or
-`yarn start`
+`yarn start` (production mode)

-8. To access the sample application, open the browser to http://localhost:3000.
+8. To access the sample application in developmnet mode, open the browser to http://localhost:3000 and for production mode http://localhost:3002

 You can optionally test the sample application:
 `yarn test`